fernandocandeiatorres/fernandocandeiatorres/README.md

 ## I'm a undergraduate computer science student at UFCG (Brazil)

-- 🌱 I’m currently learning Javascript, HTML, CSS and React
+- 🧑‍💻 I’m currently learning Javascript, HTML, CSS and ReactJS
-- 👯 I’m looking to collaborate on other projects!
+- 🧑‍💻 I’m looking to collaborate on other projects!

 ### Connect with me: